This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 Your baby's healthcare provider will tell you when to bring your baby in again.
 The next well child visit is usually at 9 months.
 Contact your baby's healthcare provider if you have questions or concerns about his or her health or care before the next visit.
-Your baby may get the hepatitis B and polio vaccines at his or her next visit.
-He or she may also need catch-up doses of DTaP, HiB, and pneumococcal.
+Your baby may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your baby needs and when your baby should get them.

 © Copyright IBM Corporation 2018 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Learn more about Well Child Visit At 6 Months (Ambulatory Care)